pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `PipelineInterface` `pipeline_interface`: [' A PipelineInterface', ' A PipelineInterface', 'object that has the settings for this given pipeline.']
+- `PipelineInterface` `pipeline_interface`:  A PipelineInterfaceobject that has the settings for this given pipeline.
 - `str` `pipeline_name`:  Which pipeline to choose.